 After four seasons, Simon had grown tired of the grind of a weekly television show.
 He had also begun frequently clashing with his co-executive producers Matt Groening and James L. Brooks.
 In 1993, when Sam Simon officially left The Simpsons, he negotiated a deal that would allow him to keep his points (back-end equity) and his credit as executive producer for the rest of the show's run.
 He also negotiated a percentage of a little known thing called home-video rights.
 Today, between points, executive producer credits and home video rights, Sam Simon earns $20-30 million per year off a show that he hasn't worked on since 1993.

-Simon is a passionate animal rights activist and has spent the last 20 years of his life dedicated to various animal causes.
+Simon was a passionate animal rights activist and has spent the last 20 years of his life dedicated to various animal causes.
 The Sam Simon Foundation built and manages a six acre luxury dog rescue shelter in Malibu, California dedicated to saving dogs that were set to be euthanized.
 The Sam Simon Foundation also provides vegan meals for more than 200 hungry families in Los Angeles EVERY DAY.
 Furthermore he has donated millions upon million of dollars to PETA and the Sea Shepherd Organization (anti-whaling).
 The PETA organization named their Virginia headquarters after him and the Sea Shepard Organization named one of their anti-whaling boats the SSS Sam Simon: